splunk/splunk-operator/docs/MultisiteExamples.md

 Advantages:
 - some operations are performed per site which mitigates the risk of impact on the whole cluster (e.g. Splunk upgrades, scaling up resources)
 - specific indexer services are created per site allowing to send events to the indexers located in the same zone, avoiding possible cost of cross-zone traffic.
-Indexer discovery from cluster-master can do this for forwarders, but this solution also covers http/HEC traffic
+Indexer discovery from cluster-manager can do this for forwarders, but this solution also covers http/HEC traffic

 Limitation: all the IndexerCluster resources must be located in the same namespace

-#### Deploy the cluster-master
+#### Deploy the cluster-manager

 Note: the image version is defined in these resources as this allows to control the upgrade cycle